Kidd-Ye/DataStructure-shareStack/README.md

 # DataStructure-shareStack
-A example of share stack
+A example of share stack.
-Let's make it Right!
-Add